DrATedder/multi_gene_cosinor_analysis/README.md

 ```bash
 python3 multi_gene_cosinor_plot.py
 ```
-Alternatively, you can leave the `folder` variable uncheanged in the script (i.e. ignore step 2 abve), and simply give the destination folder when calling the script:
+Alternatively, you can leave the `folder` variable unchanged in the script (i.e. ignore step 2 above), and simply give the destination folder when calling the script:
 ```bash
 python3 multi_gene_cosinor_plot.py /path/to/target_directory/
 ```